DownPPman/UNI-Drive/README.md

 switching to localxml
 $ repo init -b localxml

-Your identity is: DownPPman <marcellokoegler@yahoo.de>
-If you want to change this, please re-run 'repo init' with --config-name

 repo has been initialized in /home/phyvm/yocto/
 If this is not the directory in which you want to initialize repo, please run: rm -r /home/phyvm/yocto//.repo